Skip to Content

 How to get there: Cheltenham is 2 and a half hours from London, changing in Bristol.
 Morton-in-Marsh is 1 and a half hours from London, changing in Oxford.

 Where to stay: Cheltenham is an old spa town, with all the regency romance you would expect from one.
-Stay at Lypiatt House for a real taste of period luxury.
-Rooms start at £125 per night, but do check rates and availability for your planned weekend.
+Stay at No. 38 the Park for a real taste of period luxury.
+Rooms start at £145 per night.

 The Gower Peninsula